Mold and UV Lights in HVAC: Do They Work?

 • UV-C light is especially useful in high-moisture environments or homes with air quality concerns.

-✅ Are UV and IR Lights Effective Against Mold?
+Are UV Effective Against Mold?

-🌟 UV-C Lights — Proven and Powerful
+UV-C Lights — Proven and Powerful

 • UV-C lights are clinically proven to destroy mold spores by breaking down their cellular structure.